pdf-raku/PDF-Content-raku/README.md

 ```

-For a full list of operators, please see PDF::Basic.
+For a full list of operators, please see PDF::Basic::Ops.

 ### Resources and Reuse